 Your house should be a safe space for your dog; hence you need to make sure there isn’t anything to bump into while having a seizure.
 Like with a toddler, remove all sharp-edged items from your house that could harm your dog.

-Cover the edges, move things that should be moved, so it doesn’t become a problem for you’re doggo!
-You must also look for patterns during a seizure so you can work better on the environment and how to protect your dog from any accident.
+Cover the edges and move things that could be an obstacle.
+Watch for patterns during a seizure so you can learn how to protect your dog from injury.
 For example, some dogs get seizures early in the morning, so you must ensure that the sleeping area is completely safe and comfortable.

 5. Be prepared

 A seizure can come without warning, so you must stay prepared for it.
 You must have the medications with you all the time and have your dog wear an identification tag.
-In case the dog tries to run away, an ID card can help reunite the dog with its owners.
+If the dog tries to run away, an ID card can help reunite the dog with its owners.

 6. Give yourself a break